psajaev1/FetchDemo/Readme.md

 # Testing the application

-I was using the following CURL commands for testing this service
+I was using the following CURL commands for testing this service.
+These examples were taken from the github test repo for this assignment.

 POST endpoint